 Some of the most common careers for people with early childhood education degrees include:

-- Becoming a preschool teacher.
+- Becoming a preschool teacher or elementary school teacher

 - Working as a home-based service provider to young children.
 You might provide counseling, specific skill-building, or other services that target the needs of individual children.

 - Becoming a Family Support Specialist, helping families deal with health, emotional, housing or other problems by providing support and connecting them to community services.